sowbug/weblight/README.md

   install pyusb` on other platforms.
 * Build and install the
   [micronucleus command-line tool](https://github.com/micronucleus/micronucleus/tree/master/commandline)
   to be able to upload to the ATTiny85.
 Have it somewhere in your PATH.
+Don't forget [the udev rule](https://raw.githubusercontent.com/micronucleus/micronucleus/master/commandline/49-micronucleus.rules) if needed.
 * Copy the files in `udev` to `/etc/udev/rules.d/` and then `sudo udevadm control --reload-rules`.